johnnygreeney/CardanoForTheMasses/README.md

 ## Translations

-There has allready been significant progress made on a **Spanish** translation by Humberto Rojas Serrano and Joe San.
+There has already been significant progress made on a **Spanish** translation by Humberto Rojas Serrano and Joe San.

 A **Japanese** translation[^4] of older 'Age of Voltaire' Edition, funded by Catalyst, is at an advanced stage.